Introduction

 In this section, I will address some other important characteristics of breast implants – shape, surface texture and profile.
 All of these parameters come into play when selecting an implant for a particular patient.
 While I do not expect the patient to be able to independently and accurately select the best implant for their breasts (that is my role), I do think it is important for the patient to have a fundamental understanding of these principles so that they can participate in the decision making process.

-What is the difference between round and teardrop (anatomical) implants?
+Shape: What is the difference between round and teardrop (anatomical) implants?

 Implants come in basically two shapes, round and anatomical.
 The anatomical implants are also known as teardrop implants.
 Currently, both saline implants as well as silicone gel implants are available in round (Allergan Natrelle, Mentor, Sientra) and anatomical shapes (Sientra).
+When I state anatomical (teardrop), I am referring to an implant that has a teardrop shape in any position that you look at it.
+In other words, the teardrop shape is fixed.
+It does not change when the implant is lying flat or standing upright.

 When choosing breast implants, shape is an important consideration.
 The two basic breast implant shapes are round and teardrop.
 Breasts differ greatly from woman to woman, so the ideal breast implant shape for each patient must be determined with care.
 Let’s discuss the difference in shape, round versus teardrop first.
 Next I will address profile and surface (smooth versus textured).

 Round Breast Implants.
 Of the two breast implant shapes, the round breast implant is the most common type used by most plastic surgeons for breast augmentation.
 Round implants are easier for the surgeon to work with.
 If a round implant is turned, it is still round.
 Many women choose round implants because they believe that round implants tend to provide the greatest amount of lift, fullness, and cleavage.
 This is in fact, not entirely true.
 If you have a breast that is small, with a tight skin envelope such as a young woman who never had children, then any implant, round or teardrop, will tend to give a very full, high, unnatural look especially if the implant is too large for that breast.
 It has absolutely nothing to do with the shape of the implant itself.
 If a saline implant is used and it is overfilled, then the same result will occur.
-All of these situations have nothing to do with the implant shape – it has to do with filling the breast envelope with too large an implant, or overfilling the implant itself, both situations of which will cause distortion and produce an unnatural breast with a very high, rounded look on top.
+All of these situations have nothing to do with the implant shape – it has to do with filling the breast pocket with too large an implant, or overfilling the implant itself, both situations of which will cause distortion and produce an unnatural breast with a very high, rounded look on top.

 Some women, however, feel that the results produced with round implants appear artificial, so they seek out more natural-looking alternatives (anatomical or “teardrop” implant)*.
 Some women may prefer the “artificial look” and want to look like they have implants – this is the minority of my patients.
 Due to a round implant’s symmetrical shape, the shape of the breast is not compromised should the implant rotate.
 If the implant should rotate, and I expect that all smooth round implants do rotate, the shape is still exactly the same, round.